iHeslop/Tickit-frontend-py/README copy.md

 - All endpoints must be error handled such that they return the correct status codes and messages.
 - Implement a logging strategy for requests being processed (there are loads of recourse you can find via google to do this)
   - Log4j
-- Use swagger to generate documentation for your API
+- Use spring swagger to generate documentation for your API

 ---